-In addition to standard Cut, Copy and Paste buttons, the editor includes buttons for Paste as Plain Text.
-Which will paste copied content without formatting, and Paste from Word, which will preserve formatting when content is copied from Microsoft Word.
+In addition to standard Cut, Copy and Paste buttons, the editor includes several advanced options.
+Paste as Plain Text will paste copied content without formatting, and Paste from Word will preserve formatting when content is copied from Microsoft Word.

-Clean Up Messy Code will attempt to clean up minor code problems — like missing opening and closing tags — in HTML code copied into the editor.
+Clean Up Messy Code will attempt to clean up minor code problems such as missing opening and closing tags in HTML code copied into the editor.

 Be careful!
 This function will only fix minor syntax errors; it is not a fix for major custom coding issues.
 If you're having trouble or not sure where to start looking, reach out to one of our partners for assistance.

 Insert Page Break for Printing will insert a forced page break when necessary.

 Edit HTML Source allows direct access to the content's HTML to add, edit, or remove code.
 You'll want to use this button to paste in or write any custom code.
 If the editor is used, it will attempt to format it as content, which will likely break the code.